nitinkc/Design-Patterns-learning/src/main/java/com/deisgnpatterns/Structural/S1Decorator/read.md

+Component can be an abstract class or an interface

 Decorator implements Component and has-a Component.

 The Decorator constructor takes Component as argument.

 ![image](decorator.png)